Dowiw/java-calculator/README.md

 # java-calculator

 9/1/2025
-this java project is following what Mr. Bro Code is doing
+this java project is following what Mr. Bro Code is doing as well as adding my own tweaks in the future.

 this will be a sort of "learn how to" kind of repository just so i can keep track of my progress. :)